 Many realtors will tell you that selling an empty home can work in your favor because you’re working with a “clean slate.”
 In fact, if you’re working with an empty house, you have a great opportunity for staging the home to attract buyers.
 Professional home stagers have access to furniture and accessories that can help buyers to envision themselves living in your home and quickly close a deal.

-Pro: Less Stress for the Senior
+Pro: Less Stress for the Homeowner

 Con: Additional Costs

-If your senior loved one’s home doesn’t sell as quickly as you expect, you could be saddled with mortgage payments or utility bills as an added expense.
+If you or your loved one’s house doesn’t sell as quickly as you expect, you could be saddled with mortgage payments or utility bills as an added expense.
 In order to sell your home, you need to keep the lights and water on to make sure that potential buyers see your home in its best light (no pun intended!).
 Are the added expenses ones your family can manage?
 Some senior living communities have partnerships with companies who help establish short-term bridge loans for the time needed to make this transition.

 Best Choice for You

 It might be worth it, however, to consult a senior-friendly realtor before you ultimately make a decision.
-Their expertise, not only in the field of selling homes for seniors, but also on the real estate market in your Indiana neighborhood, should help you to make a more informed decision.
+Their expertise, not only in the field of selling homes for seniors, but also on the real estate market in your local neighborhood, should help you to make a more informed decision.